 One of the most accomplished front office executives in NFL history, Polian helped build multiple successful franchises during his 24 years as a general manager.
 In all, his teams made 17 playoff, eight conference championship game and five Super Bowl appearances, including the Super Bowl XLI champion Indianapolis Colts.
 He also has the distinction of having drafted four-time NFL MVP Peyton Manning, arguably one of the top players ever to play the position.

-Widely praised as both a top talent evaluator and influential executive, Polian is the first six-time recipient (1988, 19991, 1995, 1996, 1999 and 2009) of the NFL Executive of the Year award from The Sporting News, an honor bestowed on him by his peers.
+Widely praised as both a top talent evaluator and influential executive, Polian is the first six-time recipient (1988, 1991, 1995, 1996, 1999 and 2009) of the NFL Executive of the Year award from The Sporting News, an honor bestowed on him by his peers.
 He served on several league committees: Competition Committee, Diversity Committee, Management Council Senior Executive Committee and Chairman of the College Relations Committee.
-He also played a key role in the NFL’s Collective Bargaining Agreement in 2011 that prevented the loss of regular season games, establishing long-term labor piece.
+He also played a key role in the NFL’s Collective Bargaining Agreement in 2011 that prevented the loss of regular season games, establishing long-term labor peace.

 Polian most recently served as President and Vice Chairman of the Indianapolis Colts (1997-2011), overseeing all football and administrative aspects of the club and guiding the franchise through an extraordinary period of success: 11 playoff appearances, eight division titles, two AFC Championship games, and champions of Super Bowl XLI.
 Polian drafted Manning with the top overall pick in the 1998 NFL Draft and either drafted or signed a number of other Colts players who became league stars, including Dwight Freeney, Dallas Clark, and Marvin Harrison.